romansorochak/Localizable/README.md

 All logic is in [Localizable.swift](https://github.com/romansorochak/Localizable/blob/master/Localizable/Localizable.swift) file.
 Just copy this [file](https://github.com/romansorochak/Localizable/blob/master/Localizable/Localizable.swift) to your project.

 # Usage

+## Localize your project
+1) Create Localizable.strings file
+2) In Localizable.strings file tap Localize button and select english language.
+3) In project file add supported languages.
+-  Recommendation: do not localize storyboards or xibs.
+Make it simpler.
+Put all your localized strings in Localizable.strings file.

 ## Localization
 Do not localize storyboards/xibs.